mattbrictson/capistrano-mb/README.md

 ## Installation

-Please note that this project requires **Capistrano 3.1**, which is a complete rewrite of Capistrano 2.x.
-The two versions are not compatible.
+Please note that this project requires **Capistrano 3.x**, which is a complete rewrite of Capistrano 2.x.
+The two major versions are not compatible.

 ### 1. Gemfile